linq2js/rextive/packages/rxblox/README.md

 ### Logic with Cleanup

-Use `unmount()` to register cleanup callbacks that run when the component unmounts:
+Use `on.unmount()` to register cleanup callbacks that run when the component unmounts:

 ```tsx
 function useWebSocket(url: string) {